durandom/a-coding-team/modes/product-manager.md

 **Communication and Handover:**

 - Use the file-based workflow for all communication and status updates
-- Ensure each feature request is properly documented before handing it off to the Architect
+- Ensure each feature is properly documented before handing it off to the Architect
 - Be available to answer questions from the team during implementation
 - Review completed features to ensure they meet the original requirements